TheJelmega/prog-lang/design/README.md

 All function calls support UFCS, meaning that for method calls, if they are called as normal functions, the receiver is passed as the first argument to the function and has an optional 'self' label.

-Several situation can occur with result in ambiguities of which function is being called.
+Several situation can occur which result in ambiguities of which function is being called.
 This situation only will happen when the first argument is unlabeled, as a receiver is unlabeled, and may occur when:
 - Multiple in-scope interfaces define methods with the same name, and parameters for the same types.
-- Auto-`deref` is undesireable; for example, distinguishing between methods on a smart pointer itself and their pointer's referent,
+- Auto-`deref` is undesireable; for example, distinguishing between methods on a smart pointer itself and their pointer's reference,
 - Methods which take no arguments and return properies of types.

 To resolve the ambiguity, the programmer may refer to their desired method or function using more specific paths, types, or interfaces.